bradsaid/bamazon/README.md

 Manager Login Usage Directions:

-1. Manager Login allows for creating products, viewing product status and add stock quantities. [a link](https://github.com/bradsaid/bamazon/blob/master/Screenshots/1.png)
+1. Manager Login allows for creating products, viewing product status and add stock quantities.
+[Screenshot](https://github.com/bradsaid/bamazon/blob/master/Screenshots/1.png)
 1. View Products For Sale returns a list of product details.
+[Screenshot](https://github.com/bradsaid/bamazon/blob/master/Screenshots/3.png)
 1. View Low Inventory returns a list of all products with a stock_quanity less than 5.
+[Screenshot](https://github.com/bradsaid/bamazon/blob/master/Screenshots/4.png)
 1. Add To Inventory allows the manager to add to the stock_quantity of a specific item.
+[Screenshot](https://github.com/bradsaid/bamazon/blob/master/Screenshots/5.png)
 1. And New Product allows the manager to create a new product.
+[Screenshot](https://github.com/bradsaid/bamazon/blob/master/Screenshots/6.png)

 Customer Login Usage Directions:

 1. Customer Login allows for purchases.
 1. Returns a list of products to select.
 1. Select product by ID.
 1. Enter quantity.
 1. Retuns the purchase price and updates the stock quantity in the database.
+[Screenshot](https://github.com/bradsaid/bamazon/blob/master/Screenshots/2.png)